 Joseph, The Stone-Crafter’s Christmas-Time Prayer.
 Tradition says that Joseph of Nazareth was a carpenter by trade, but most likely, the ‘earthly father’ of Jesus, and his young son, were skilled craftsmen in stone.

-Join with over 2,000 other friends of The Contemplative Activist website who are subscribed to our free blog, by simply scrolling over (or down) to the Follow Blog via Email icon, click, and you’ll be all set to go.
+We publish a new “As I See It” blog every Monday, Wednesday and Friday mornings.
+Join with over 2,000 other friends of The Contemplative Activist website who are subscribed to our free blog, by simply going to our home page, scrolling over (or down) to the Follow Blog via Email icon, click, and you’ll be all set to go.